nuxt-modules/cloudinary/docs/content/2.components/CldMediaLibrary.md

 | useSaml   | boolean | `false`    |
 | params    | object  | `{}`       |

-For all other available props checkout [Cloudinary Product Gallery Docs](https://cloudinary.com/documentation/media_library_widget#2_set_the_configuration_options) and make sure to pass them to the component as `params` like following:
+For all other available props checkout [Cloudinary Media Gallery Docs](https://cloudinary.com/documentation/media_library_widget#2_set_the_configuration_options) and make sure to pass them to the component as `params` like following:

 ```vue
 <script setup lang="ts">